Archigalli priest of Cybele

-The people doing the reinterpretation are anti-gay Christians who departed from the Biblical witness and from traditional Jewish and Christian teaching.
+The people doing the reinterpretation are anti-gay Christians who departed from the biblical witness and from traditional Jewish and Christian teaching.
 They are the ones who have reinterpreted verses about cult prostitutes.
-They now allege that verses about shrine prostitution actually refer to committed, faithful, non-cultic same sex relationships as we know them in modern times.
+They now allege that verses about shrine prostitution actually refer to committed, faithful, non-cultic same sex relationships and marriages, as we know them in modern times.

 If you can find such a verse, I'll be happy to post it here in large letters.
 Of course, such a verse does not exist.
 What the Bible condemns are cultic sex practices which were performed in worship of the Canaanite fertility goddess.
 The Bible condemns cult prostitutes and cult prostitution but the Bible never condemns committed, faithful, non-cultic same sex partnerships and the Bible never condemns gay marriage.

 Pagan worship of the fertility goddess by cult prostitutes is not the same as a committed, faithful, non-cultic same sex partnership.
 It is dishonest for anti-gay christians to keep lying about this issue.